 For international students, more information about our entry requirements, including Visa and English language requirements, can be found on our What You Need To Know section of our Students From Abroad page.

 As a part of our admissions selection process, following a successful interview applicants are required to attend a selection workshop for five days, which has a fee of £150.

 If you have any questions, please email email@example.com.

 Applicants must supply a creative video montage of found images (obtained from the television, the internet or another source) or existing film footage edited with a soundtrack.
 The montage should be between 2 and 5 minutes running time, edited by the applicant.
 Please submit Vimeo links.

-Additionally, once we receive your application and creative montage, we will provide you with a link and password to download the selected rushes of an NFTS first year short drama student film.
+Additionally, once we receive and review your application and creative montage, we will provide you with a link and password via email, to download selected rushes of an NFTS first year short drama student film.
 You will be asked to edit the film from these rushes, following the shooting script supplied.
 Please add music and sound effects where you feel appropriate.
-Once the edit is completed, you are required to make a Quicktime of the finished film and send to email@example.com as a downloadable link via WeTransfer.
+When the email containing the link is sent to you, you will be given a 7 day window to complete and return.
+Once the edit is completed, you are required to upload to Vimeo and send the link to firstname.lastname@example.org

 Please note.
 You may not receive the email containing the link as soon as you submit your application.
 Please bear with us and it will be sent as soon as we have reviewed your application.

 Applications open 3rd January 2022.
 We are happy to receive applications from 3rd January until the midnight of the application deadline date.